phil-giambra/linux-system-hud/README.md

 #### Configuration
- When first run lshud will create folder `~/.linux-system-hud` containing the following
+ When first run lshud it will the create folder `~/.linux-system-hud` containing the following

 ```
 ├── config.json         (main program config)